 Sportclub still play at Het Diekman on Weggelhorstweg south of town, Twente having moved out to De Grolsch Veste in 1998.
-De Boys are now just the other side of the A/N35 motorway from Het Diekman at the Sportpark Wesselerbrink Zuid.
+De Boys played just the other side of the A/N35 motorway from Het Diekman at the Sportpark Wesselerbrink Zuid but folded in 2017.
 Rigtersbleek are close to van Heekpark, on van Heekstraat.

-Note that trains go on to Enschede Kennispark, recently and still commonly known as Enschede Drienerlo, one stop from Enschede Centraal and right next to the FC Twente stadium.
+Note that some trains stop at Enschede Kennispark, formerly known as Enschede Drienerlo, one stop before Enschede Centraal and right next to the FC Twente stadium.

 As the crow flies, the nearest airport is under-served Münster-Osnabrück, 66km (41 miles) away.
 An hourly train to Enschede (€20) from Münster main station takes 1hr 15min.
 Busier Dortmund Airport is handier from the UK, regular trains from Dortmund main station to Enschede (€23) taking 2hrs.

-Enschede station is a short walk from the completely pedestrianised town centre.
-Local buses also run on the chipkaart smart-ticket system.
+Enschede Centraal is a short walk from the pedestrianised town centre, in the other direction to the stadium.
+Local Twents buses also run on the chipkaart smart-ticket system.

-Near the stadium, around the Business & Science Park, and University, there are now a couple of hotels, one rustic, the other set up for educational conferences.
-The nearest, the Hampshire Hotel – De Broeierd Enschede, encourages cycle tourism and hiking around the nearby wetlands.
+Near the stadium, around the university, rural Fletcher Hotel – De Broeierd Enschede encourages cycle tourism and hiking around the nearby wetlands.
 A Lazy Sunday supplement (€15) allows for use of your comfortable guestroom until 6pm.
-Also walkable, just, from the stadium, the Drienerburght Conferentiehotel is attached to the university and contains 64 three-star rooms, most of them singles.
+Also walkable, just, from the stadium, the on-campus, contemporary U Parkhotel contains 72 smart rooms, superior panoramic ones with rain showers.

 Terrace bars line each side of the main square, Oude Markt.
 Grolsch, naturally, is the beer of choice.

-Arguably the most prominent venue is De Kater, mobbed for big football nights, more brasserie than bar by day.
+De Kater is mobbed for big football nights, though by day it’s more brasserie than bar.
 Just across the square by the church, the Latin-tinged Copa Cabana is, again, more food-focused than booze-fuelled but can turn a trick or two after dark.

-Prime spot for football watching is Café de Pimpelaar, an FC Twente haunt that can get a big loud when they screen away games.
-If you’re fine with that, then this should probably be your pub of choice, with framed shirts mounted in a wooden interior, boozy regulars and plenty of outdoor seating.
+Prime spot for football watching is Café de Pimpelaar, an FC Twente haunt that screens away games.
+If you’re up for that, this should probably be your pub of choice, with framed shirts mounted in a wooden interior, boozy regulars and plenty of outdoor seating.

 More pub shenanigans are provided by Paddy’s, a party den created from a teetotal hotel in the 1990s.
 Bizarrely, tapas are also the culinary mainstay here.
 Alongside, Molly Malone is the place to come for sport gawping, a HD screen set up outside.
 Belgian and German beers get a look-in amid the Murphy’s, Kilkenny and Guinness.

-Just behind, landmark café Het Bolwerk has been in business since 1904 and, moving with the times, now provides classic house music every first Friday of the month.
+Just behind, landmark café Het Bolwerk has been in business since 1904 and, moving with the times, provides regular DJ and live sounds.
 Next door but one, Shooters is a full-on fun palace for the younger crowd, with 5am closing times.